franconte98/k8s_init_cluster/README.md

 ---

 The cluster, at this point, should be fully functional, allowing us to easily inspect it through a comfortable dashboard right inside the command line.
-It lacks a Network Policy so then you can freely decide which one you wanna use.
+As a Network Policyit uses Weave, which is extremely easy to setup.

 That been said, have fun with it!